Anwar Ibrahim is finally the prime minister after spending four decades of his political career trying to get to the top office.

 This followed a nail-biting wait as the Agong looked for clues to convince him of who had the majority.

 In the end, it is up to the Agong to name anyone who, in his judgement, is likely to command the confidence of the majority, and his decision cannot be challenged, no matter what mathematical explanation is given to show that he has no majority support.

 Anwar's road to premiership was perhaps the most eventful of all of his predecessors, with two stints in jail for sodomy and Anwar himself coming within arm's reach of the post time and time again.

-Finally, it came to him but not in the way he dreamt of when he first set foot on this path in 1982, as a young Umno leader brought into the government by Dr Mahathir Mohamad in the hope of countering the huge challenge posed by PAS to Umno's vote bank.
+Finally, it came to him, but not in the way he dreamt of when he first set foot on this path in 1982, as a young Umno leader brought into the government by Dr Mahathir Mohamad in the hope of countering the huge challenge posed by PAS to Umno's vote bank.

 For a few general elections, it did give Mahathir and Umno the edge, pushing PAS to the periphery of Malay politics for the next two decades.

-When he was sacked in 1998, his Islamic credentials and the impact on Umno were put to the test.
+When he was sacked in 1998, his Islamic credentials and impact on Umno were put to the test.
 True enough, a large section of Malays were disenchanted with the government, as shown in the election a year later, which marked the start of PAS' return to mainstream politics.

-The next 20 years would show a gradual decline of Anwar's popularity among the Malays.
+The next 20 years would show a gradual decline in Anwar's popularity among the Malays.
 A resurgent Umno cleverly exploited his alignment with a party that had long been an anathema to the Malays for various reasons that should be objectively studied.